koravella/Eltex_EmbeddedC/README.md

 * [lecture15]
     1. Hacking a simple password check, where the insecure finction 'gets' is used (the -fno-stack-protector and -no-pie keys for compilation).
+* [lecture18]
+    1. The subscriber directory as in lecture11 but with dynamic arrays (realocation with one element)